Migrate to Containers management interfaces

-Migrate for Anthos and GKE gives you three basic ways to interact with the services and resources necessary to perform migrations:
+Migrate to Containers gives you three basic ways to interact with the services and resources necessary to perform migrations:

 You can create multiple projects, so you can use projects to separate your work in whatever way makes sense for you.
 For example, you might start a new project if you want to make sure only certain team members can access the resources in that project, while all team members can continue to access resources in another project.